razvandfilip/kexercises/README.md

 Check if repeated subsequence is present in the string or not http://www.techiedelight.com/check-repeated-subsequence-present-string-not/
 Check if strings can be derived from each other by circularly rotating them http://www.techiedelight.com/check-strings-can-derived-circularly-rotating/
 Convert given number into corresponding excel column name http://www.techiedelight.com/convert-given-number-corresponding-excel-column-name/
-Determine if two strings are anagram or not http://www.techiedelight.com/determine-if-two-strings-are-anagram-or-not/ Find all binary strings that can be formed from given wildcard pattern http://www.techiedelight.com/find-binary-strings-can-formed-given-wildcard-pattern/
+Find all binary strings that can be formed from given wildcard pattern http://www.techiedelight.com/find-binary-strings-can-formed-given-wildcard-pattern/
 Find all interleavings of given strings http://www.techiedelight.com/find-interleavings-of-given-strings/ Isomorphic Strings http://www.techiedelight.com/isomorphic-strings/